General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 \subsection{Retrosynthesis}

-The practical utility of \glspl{gpm} for generating molecules and materials remains limited by a persistent gap in their synthetic feasibility.
-Early work by \textcite{schwaller2021mapping} laid important groundwork by demonstrating how attention-based neural networks can learn meaningful representations of chemical reactions, enabling accurate classification and prediction of reaction outcomes.
-Their model, trained on millions of reactions from patent and literature data, showed that learned reaction embeddings were capable of capturing nuanced chemical relationships.
+The practical utility of \glspl{gpm} for molecules and materials design is constrained by uncertainty in synthetic feasibility.
+Early work showed that attention-based models learn meaningful reaction representations, enabling accurate reaction outcome classification and prediction \autocite{schwaller2021mapping}.

-Recent efforts have built on this foundation by integrating synthesizability directly into molecular and materials generation pipelines that leverage both domain-specific tools and \glspl{gpm}.
-For example, \textcite{sun2025synllama} adapted \modelname{Llama-3.1-8B} and \modelname{Llama-3.2-1B} to predict retrosynthetic pathways and identify commercially available building blocks for experimentally validated SARS-CoV-2 Mpro inhibitors.
-Similarly, \textcite{liu2024multimodal} introduced a multimodal framework that combines reaction databases with chemical intuition encoded in \glspl{llm}, improving the prioritization of high-yield, low-cost synthetic routes.
+Building on this, generation pipelines increasingly integrate synthesizability and retrosynthetic guidance via domain tools and \glspl{gpm} \autocite{liu2024multimodal}.
+For example, \textcite{sun2025synllama} adapted open \glspl{llm} to propose retrosynthetic routes and identify purchasable building blocks for experimentally validated SARS-CoV-2 Mpro inhibitors.

-More recent work has explored how fully fine-tuned \glspl{llm} can serve as comprehensive chemistry assistants for experimental guidance. \textcite{zhang2025large} used a two-stage training process to first develop \modelname{Chemma-SFT} by fine-tuning \modelname{LLaMA-2-7B} on 1.28 million chemical reaction question-answer pairs about reaction prediction, single-step retrosynthesis, and reaction condition generation tasks.
-In the second stage of training, they developed \modelname{Chemma-RM} using \gls{rlhf} and applied it to optimize the experimental reaction conditions. \modelname{Chemma} successfully optimized an unreported Suzuki-Miyaura cross-coupling reaction within only 15 experimental runs.
+\glspl{llm} are also being fine-tuned as chemistry assistants for experimental guidance. \textcite{zhang2025large} used a two-stage process, supervised fine-tuning with reaction and retrosynthesis \gls{qa} followed by \gls{rlhf}) to optimize reaction conditions, achieving an unreported Suzuki–Miyaura cross-coupling in 15 runs.

-Predictive retrosynthesis has also extended to the inorganic domain. \textcite{kim2024large} demonstrated that fine-tuned \modelname{GPT-3.5} and \modelname{GPT-4} can predict both the synthesizability of inorganic compounds from their chemical formulas and select appropriate precursors for synthesis, achieving performance comparable to specialized \gls{ml} models with minimal development time and cost.
-In a follow-up work, they extended this approach to structure-based predictions of inorganic crystal polymorphs, where \glspl{llm} provided human-readable explanations for their synthesizability assessments\autocite{kim2025explainable}.
-Notably, their structure-aware models correctly identified twelve hypothetical compounds as non-synthesizable despite their thermodynamic stability, perfectly matching experimental outcomes where synthesis attempts failed.
+Predictive retrosynthesis has also extended to the inorganic domain. \textcite{kim2024large} demonstrated that fine-tuned \modelname{GPT-3.5}, and \modelname{GPT-4} can predict both the synthesizability of inorganic compounds from their chemical formulas and select appropriate precursors for synthesis, achieving performance comparable to specialized \gls{ml} models with minimal development time and cost.